 If you have a habit of stashing your weed for darker hours (not literally darker), you can make use of it in the evening.
 As it turns out, older, aged weed will enhance your sleep way more efficiently than fresh nugs.

 That’s because THC breaks down over time and it loses the ability to make you high.
-But on the other hand, when THC breaks down, it converts into a chemical known as cannabinol; even the smallest amounts of CBN make your weed more sedative than THC does.
+But on the other hand, when THC breaks down, it converts into a chemical known as cannabinol.
+Even the smallest amounts of CBN make your weed more sedative than THC does.

 Best Weed Strains to Smoke Before Sleep

-Now, it’s high time I introduced you to some legendary strains people love to toke before bed.
+Now, it’s high time I introduced you to some legendary strains that people love to toke before bed.

 Blueberry is an award-winning strain that won the High Times’ Cannabis Cup 2000 for Best Indica.
 Originated in the late 1970, this cannabis variety is a mix of exotic landrace strains.
 Medical marijuana patients appreciate Blueberry for its pain and stress-relieving properties, while growers and recreational users are crazy over its gorgeous hues and high THC content.
 Try Blue Venom as a substitute.

-Bubba OG is a cross between Pre -98 Bubba Kush with Ghost OG, and breeders describe it as a near pure indica strain.
+Bubba OG is a cross between Pre -98 Bubba Kush with Ghost OG and breeders describe it as a near pure indica strain.
 Although not as potent as some of the other Kush strains in the industry, this cannabis variety is a perfect choice for those who have problems with sleep.
 The high provided by Bubba OG is a relaxing and soothing one, which often finds its end in the so-called couch-lock if you overindulge.

 4. Northern Lights

 This is my favorite indica strain to smoke at the end of the day.
 Not only does it have beautifully resinous buds, but it also relieves stress and anxiety like nothing else does.
 As soon as you inhale this indica-dominant hybrid and feel its sweet, spicy aromas, all troubles will get washed away within seconds.
-I strongly encourage you to try it by the seaside; it’s a one-in-a-lifetime experience.
+I strongly encourage you to try it by the seaside; it’s a once-in-a-lifetime experience.